crystalidea/macdeployqt-universal/README.md

 - Qt built for x86_64.
 It's installed (by default) to /usr/local/Qt-5.15.2
 - Qt built for arm64 using the `QMAKE_APPLE_DEVICE_ARCHS=arm64` configure switch and `-prefix /usr/local/Qt-5.15.2-arm` to install it to /usr/local/Qt-5.15.2-arm
-- our modified version of [macdeployqt](macdeployqt_src) with support of the `-qtdir` switch that speficies actual Qt directory.
-You can compile it yourself but easier is to download the [precompiled binary](bin/macdeployqt) (it has no dependencies as Qt is statically linked)
+- Our modified version of [macdeployqt](macdeployqt_src) with support of the `-qtdir` switch that speficies actual Qt directory.
+You can compile it yourself or download our [precompiled binary](bin/macdeployqt) (it has no dependencies as Qt is statically linked)
-- [makeuniversal](https://github.com/nedrysoft/makeuniversal) tool.
-This tool merges two folders with  x86_64 and arm64 binaries into a universal binary.
-[Precompiled binary](bin/makeuniversal) with zero dependencies
+- [makeuniversal](https://github.com/nedrysoft/makeuniversal) tool which merges two folders with  x86_64 and arm64 binaries of your app into a universal binary.
+Here we also provice the [precompiled binary](bin/makeuniversal) with zero dependencies
 - A tool to notarize macOS apps.
-We recommended [xcnotary](https://github.com/akeru-inc/xcnotary) which is also available as a [precompiled binary](bin/xcnotary)
+We do recommended [xcnotary](https://github.com/akeru-inc/xcnotary) which is also available as a [precompiled binary](https://github.com/akeru-inc/xcnotary/releases/latest)

 ## Build steps